IceHe/lib/java/cmd/java.md

     - By default, this option is enabled, and compressed pointers are used when Java heap sizes are less than 32 GB.
     - When this option is enabled, object references are represented as 32-bit offsets instead of 64-bit pointers, which typically increases performance when running the application with Java heap sizes of less than 32 GB.
     - This option works only for 64-bit JVMs.
-- It’s also possible to use compressed pointers when Java heap sizes are greater than 32 GB.
+- It's also possible to use compressed pointers when Java heap sizes are greater than 32 GB.
     - See the `-XX:ObjectAlignmentInBytes` option.

 **`-XX:-UseContainerSupport`**